DOW

 S&P 500 Sector Performance

-Utilities and Real Estate were the strongest-performing sectors, while Health Care and Energy lagged.
+Financials and Energy were the strongest-performing sectors, while Health Care, Materials and Information Technology lagged the most.

 S&P Sector Performance chart